 Tortoises like flavorful, colorful, and nutritious meals.
 Wild tortoises forage for hours during the day, seeking out weeds, grasses, flowers, leafy greens, fruits, insects, slugs, and even animal carcasses.

 Tortoises’ meals will change daily, but they’ll always provide brightly-colored and tasty meals.
-So, select appetizing foods that appeal to tortoises in terms of scent and visual appeal to avoid inappetence.
+Select foods that appeal to tortoises in terms of scent and visual appeal to avoid inappetence.

 What Is A Tortoise’s Favorite Food?

 There are 49 species of tortoise under 18 extant genera (surviving until the present day) across the world.